OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Updating-the-Omega.md

 ### Step 2: Upgrading your Omega to the Downloaded Firmware

-The command to upgrade your Omega is `sysupgrade`.
-You can run the following command to upgrade your firmware the same way `oupgrade` would:
+The command to upgrade your Omega's firmware is `sysupgrade`.
+You can run the following command to upgrade your firmware:

 ```
 sysupgrade <FIRMWARE FILE NAME>
 ```

-From the above example, that looks like:
+From the above example, the command would look like:

 ```
 sysupgrade omega2p-v0.1.5-b135.bin